garrandall/popular-music-data/tracks/baby-i-love-your-way-will-to-power.md

 'Cause your love
 Your love won't wait

-Ooh, baby
+Oh, baby
 I love your way
 (Every day)
-(Ooh)
+(Oh)
 Wanna tell you I love your way
 (Night and day)
 Oh, baby, I love your way
 (Every day)
 Every day now
-Ooh wanna tell you I love your way
+Oh wanna tell you I love your way
 (Night and day, night and day)

 I love your way
-Ooh, baby
+Oh, baby
 I love your way
 ('Cause I'm as free as a bird now)
 Give me you way
 Wanna tell you I love your way
 (A free bird now)
-Ooh baby I love your ways
+Oh baby I love your ways

-Ooh, baby I love your way
+Oh, baby I love your way
 (Every day)
-Ooh, wanna tell you I love your way
+Oh, wanna tell you I love your way
 (Night and day)
-Ooh, baby I love your way
+Oh, baby I love your way
 (Every day, every day)
-Ooh, wanna tell you I love your way
+Oh, wanna tell you I love your way
 (Night and day, night and day, oh)
-Ooh, baby I love your way
+Oh, baby I love your way
 (Night and day)